maxplanck-ie/ATACofthesnake/docs/content/usage.rst

 Twogroup comparisons
 """"""""""""""""""""

-The twogroup comparison is he most basic comparison to be made.
+The twogroup comparison is the most basic comparison to be made.
 It can be specified as such:

 .. code:: yaml